AdobeDocs/campaign.en/help/v8/send/interaction-operators.md

 ## Create an Offer manager operator{#offer-manager}

 1. Create a new operator.

-  :arrow_upper_right: Steps to create an operator in Campaign are detailed in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/permissions/access-management-operators.html)
+  Steps to create an operator in Campaign are detailed in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/permissions/access-management-operators.html)

 1. Go to the **[!UICONTROL Groups and named rights]** window, click **[!UICONTROL Add]** and select the **[!UICONTROL Offer manager]** group.